We’ve updated and verified all of the prices and policies as of 2019.

 - $5,000,000 medical liability.

 Kanetix is on online insurance quote consolidator.
-I’m a big fan.
-They’ll let you compare a number of quotes side by side, and they’re usually a fairly good deal.
+I’m a big fan, as I like that it lets me compare a number of travel insurance companies side by side, and they usually seem like a fairly good deal to me.
 They do all sorts of insurance, including home, auto, and tenant’s insurance.

 The best deals on Kanetix were:

-- Travel Underwriters $684.00 for six months for a family of four for $2 million in emergency medical insurance and no trip cancellation or interruption insurance, with a $250 deductible.
+- TuGo for $937.80 six months for a family of four for $2 million in emergency medical insurance and no trip cancellation or interruption insurance, with a $300 deductible.
+A zero deductible raised that to

-- World Escapade $714 for six months for a family of four for $5 million in emergency medical insurance and no trip cancellation or interruption insurance, with a $0 deductible.
+- Ingle International for $1,061.42 for six months for our family of four for $10 million in emergency medical insurance and no trip cancellation or interruption insurance, with a $250 deductible.

-- Travel underwriters $809.00 for six months for a family of four for $2 million in emergency medical insurance and no trip cancellation or interruption insurance, with a $0 deductible.
+- World Escapade $1,069.20 for six months for a family of four for $5 million in emergency medical insurance and no trip cancellation or interruption insurance, with a $250 deductible.

-- TIC travel insurance $918.00 for six months for a family of four for $10 million in emergency medical insurance and no trip cancellation or interruption insurance, with a zero deductible.
+- Allianz for $1,155.60 for six months for a family of four for with $10 million in emergency medical insurance and no trip cancellation or interruption insurance, and a $250 deductible.

-- RSA insurance $$968.40 for six months for a family of four for $5 million in emergency medical insurance and no trip cancellation or interruption insurance, with a zero deductible.
+- GMS for $1,580.40 for six months for our family of four with $5 million in emergency medical insurance and no trip cancellation or interruption insurance, and a $250 deductible.

 What if you’re taking a short trip?

-For trips of 60 days or less, consider getting a credit card with medical travel insurance.
+For trips of 60 days or less, you may already have coverage through a credit card with medical travel insurance perks.
 These often offer trip cancellation and interruption, along with baggage insurance.
-For Canada travel insurance, the cards we looked at were Sunova’s (Desjardins Travel Visa) Gold card ($65 annual fee, which included travel insurance), and BMO’s Air Miles Mosaic Gold Card (which charged $99 for travel insurance on top of the annual credit card fee).
+For Canada travel insurance, the cards we looked at were Scotiabank and BMO.

 Note: If you decide to use only your credit cards built in travel insurance, make sure that you’re covered for the duration of your trip (you can often extend coverage for an additional fee) and that you qualify since some cards that include travel insurance have specific riders that might not cover you if you fall outside of their policies parameters.